- Eat real food

 - A brighter outlook

-- And, fit into my favourite clothes again.
+- And, fit into my favorite clothes again.

 I believe focusing on the process of getting healthy, day by day, meal by meal results in real lifestyle changes.
 Building habits along the way to support that change.